Skip over main navigation

 Can I claim social security benefits?

 Haemodialysis patients might be entitled to Personal Independence Payments or Employment Support Allowance.
 You may get more information from a Renal Social Worker or Citizen’s Advice Bureau.
-You can also request the NKF Know Your Benefits pack by ringing the NKF Helpline on 0800 169 0936
+You can also request the NKF Know Your Benefits pack by calling the NKF Helpline on 0800 169 0936

 Will I be able to go on holiday?